nicklalone/IGME220-Intro/00 - Administration/Design and Editing Sprints/Sprints.md

 This begins our final Project.
 Due last day of classes.

 For this assignment, you will make a physical game of your choice.
 Many of you who will be going on to 320 might consider making a physical prototype that you can digitize later. **THIS WILL BE IN GROUPS OF 5.** In addition, you will also be given 5 whole weeks to make these games and in each of these 5 weeks, I will off you the following:

 1. Playtests will be on Friday, every Friday for 5 weeks.
 2. I will open them to other classes if you want more than just us.
-3. No attendance tests will be requested during this time.
-4. If you'd like my input, please let me know on Wednesday.
+3. If you'd like my input, please let me know on Wednesday.
-5. Doing *whatever you want* is additionally a problem because of analysis paralysis.
+4. Doing *whatever you want* is additionally a problem because of analysis paralysis.
 So, i'll offer to help you get your idea going.

 With 5 weeks, i'm expecting a bit more from you all.
 For example, you can actually have things like graphic design, art direction, and maybe a tiny amount of polish.
+You will be turning:

+1. a Pitch Document
+2. A mid-point checkin.
-You will be turning in 1 file with a midpoint in between.
-For the mid-point,
+3. A final file with everything in the checklist below.
+### Pitch Document
+1. In your group of 5, get together on Monday and brainstorm some games ideas.
+2. On Wednesday, polish up a 1-page sell sheet for your game idea.
+3. On Friday, meet with the other teams and talk about your games via your sell sheets.
+	1. Get at least 3 people to agree to put their name as signatures for your submission.

+The document should be 2 page when you turn it in.
+* Page 1: Administration Page
+	* Your names
+	* Your game's name
+	* Your core loop
+	* Your 3 signers
+* Page 2: Sell-sheet
+	* Sell me your game.
+	* I need to know:
+		* what it is,
+		* how it'll work,
+		* and how it differs from games like it.
+### Mid-point checkin:
+This is just a reason for me to get you to do a bit of work on your final deliverable.
+This document will be the same as the final but i'll just be making sure you've made progress.

-Blank Page with:
+1. Blank Page with:
 	1. Name of your game.
 	2. Your names
 	3. A 1-sentence description of the core loop of your game.